 Today’s market is flooded with options to choose from when making selections for your remodel project.
 It can, very quickly, become an overwhelming process that often leads to quick regretful decisions.
 Allow us to take some of the guesswork out of this process for you.
-Here is a list of the most popular kitchen sinks on the market today.
+Here is a list of the most popular kitchen sink installation types on the market today.
 Do not let selecting a sink get the best of you!

-First, let’s talk about sink installation.
+First, let’s talk about kitchen sink installation types.
 Before you decide on what type of sink material you’d prefer, it is helpful to know how the sink will be installed.
 Knowing the mounting type will narrow down your sink decision.
 Most commonly, sinks can be labeled as drop-in, undermount, integral, vessel and apron-front style.
 Drop-in sinks are very popular with laminate countertops.
 The downfall to drop-in sinks is that they have a rimmed edge visible on the countertop surface that is often a popular place for dirt and grime to gather.
 An undermount sink, our most typical installation type, is a sink that is installed just as its name indicates, “under the counter.”
 A silicone bead fills the gap between sink and countertop to minimize any dirt collection.
 This type of sink is most often installed in stone and quartz countertops.
 Integral sinks are a molded part of the countertop whereas vessel sinks sit on top of the countertop.
 Lastly, the apron-front sink, which often sits forward about an inch from the countertop and has an exposed front.
 It has gained increasingly popular over the past decade as the farmhouse trend has become mainstream.

 After you have decided what installation application you prefer, now you must choose the sink material.
 Most materials come in various installation types but be sure to check with your local plumbing supplier for specific options.